 Queenstown Fly Fishing Expeditions

 Queenstown Fly Fishing – I will pick you up from your Queenstown accommodation at a pre-arranged time.
 From here we will drive for between 1 to 2 hrs to take you to the waterways that will suit you and the weather/river conditions on the day.
 Generally you will spend the day casting to stalked and sighted fish ranging in size from 3lbs – 5lbs, (20+ inches) always with the possibility of seeing and hooking into much larger fish.
-The day is yours and there is no time limit for Queenstown fly fishing trips!

 My rate for the day is NZD 850.00.
 This is inclusive of: 4WD transport, fishing guide, lunch and non-alcoholic refreshments, video footage, digital still images, safety and risk management, DoC concessions and GST.

 Please note If you are not bringing your own fishing equipment there is a daily charge of NZD 50.00 per angler for waders, boots, rods and reels.

 Fishing Licenses – I do not include fishing licenses as part of our Queenstown fly fishing expeditions as many places in our region (Otago and Southland) require different ones and many customers if they are fishing in other places through out NZ may have already purchased a full season license and we do not wish to penalize you by including it in our pricing structure.